telerik/xaml-docs/controls/radgridview/managing-data/how-to/access-editing-element.md

 ---
 title: Access the default editing element
 page_title: Access the default editing element
-description: Get started with Telerik's WPF DataGrid and learn how to access the default editing element of the cells and set its properties.
+description: Get started with Telerik's {{ site.framework_name }} DataGrid and learn how to access the default editing element of the cells and set its properties.
 slug: gridview-access-editing-element
 tags: access,the,default,editing,element
 published: True